department-of-veterans-affairs/platform-support-slackbot/README.md

 Please contact James Chasia to get access to these sheets.

-** Service Account **
+**Service Account**

 There is a service account set up to write to the Google Sheet.

 Login to the [Google Cloud Console](https://console.cloud.google.com/).

 Select the project "Platform Support Bot" under the "ADHOCTEAM.US" organization.
 Click on APIs and Services > Credentials.
-Here's a direct [link](https://console.cloud.google.com/apis/credentials?project=platform-support-bot-312013).
+Here's a direct [link](https://console.cloud.google.com/apis/credentials?project=platform-support-bot-312013) to the Credentials page.

 Here's a direct link to the [service account](https://console.cloud.google.com/iam-admin/serviceaccounts?project=platform-support-bot-312013).